pjbonestroo/AudioController/README.md

 Control the routing of audio using a Raspberry Pi.
 This software runs on a Raspberry Pi and communicates with an ITEC audio controller (ITEC MultiMix) using the serial port.
 It provides a webinterface to easily connect an audio input source to multiple audio destinations.

 Further, it can read audio from an url, and send it to a configurable input of the ITEC.
+And the other way around: it is possible to send audio from an configurable ITEC output to an Icecast mountpoint.

 The userinferface is created in the Dutch language.
 It consists of 2 pages; Control and Settings: